Meet Our Rabbi!

 She believes each congregant should decide what he/she is seeking, and she will provide the direction necessary to explore that.
 She sees herself as the fuel for the fire of the congregation.

-Rabbi Lawton is looking forward to getting to know the members of Beth Ami Temple.
-In addition to having a passion for innovation, she has a desire to foster a feeling of connection between members of our congregation, between the congregants and herself, and most importantly between themselves and our tradition.
+Rabbi Lawton, in addition to having a passion for innovation, has a desire to foster a feeling of connection between members of our congregation, between the congregants and herself, and most importantly between themselves and our tradition.
 Clearly Beth Ami is comprised of Jews involved in community, social socialization – yet seeking tradition.
 She sees herself as the one who can spark interest, introduce new and exciting experiences, and serve to bring the community even closer together with Judaism as the foundation.